 Aperture Priority puts your aperture at the focus and adjusts other settings such as shutter speed and ISO to follow suit.
 If adjusting your settings manually seems a bit daunting, this is the best option for you to start creating your ideal portrait images.

-Picking the Righ Lens
+Picking the Right Lens

-The last important point to note when attempting to create background blur and bokeh with your DSLR is to choose a lens that is specifically geared toward portraiture.
+The last important point to note when attempting to create background blur and bokeh with your camera is to choose a lens that is specifically geared toward portraiture.
 For example, you will want to start by using lenses with small f-stop capabilities.

 The best range for background blur is anywhere from f/1.2 to about f/2.8.

-This range is where you will find the most out of focus background with an intact and detailed foreground.
+This range is where you will find the most out-of-focus background with an intact and detailed foreground.

 Depending on your preference, you can set your aperture to values above 2.8, but will most likely create images where the background is more visible.

 When choosing your lens, it is also important to take note of the focal length.
-For portraits, you will want to choose fixed, prime lenses – staying away from wide angle options as they tend to create distortion.
+For portraits, you will want to choose fixed, prime lenses – staying away from wide-angle options as they tend to create distortion.

 For portraits, begin with a 50 mm focal length as this is the most popular among portrait photographers.
 You can also choose to use an 85 mm lens which will create even more proximity between you and your subject.